g-haine/phraise/docs/_posts/2020-12-14-on-the-energy-stable-approximation-of-hamiltonian-and-gradient-systems.md

 ---
 layout: post
-title: On the Energy Stable Approximation of Hamiltonian and Gradient Systems
+title: "On the Energy Stable Approximation of Hamiltonian and Gradient Systems"
 date: 2020-12-14 00:00:00 +0100
 permalink: on-the-energy-stable-approximation-of-hamiltonian-and-gradient-systems
 year: 2021